Lisa Hershey | Executive Director

 Donna has created and managed public festivals, corporate conferences, and nonprofit organization conferences and fundraisers for more than a decade.
 She began her career as a media producer/director for commercial spot work and corporate marketing.

 A Bay Area native, Donna attended San Francisco State University where she received a B.A. in Broadcast Communication Arts with a concentration in Video Production.

 Direct dial: 916.287.9890

 Christopher Martin joined Housing California in August 2017 as a legislative advocate with a focus on California homelessness policy.
+Chris now leads Housing California’s policy team as the Policy Director.
 Prior to joining Housing California, Chris worked as Executive Director for Friends of the Shawnee National Forest in Southern Illinois advocating for public lands and sustainability.

 Christopher has worked in the State Capitols of Illinois and Michigan, and the U.S. Capitol in Washington D.C.
 While in D.C., Chris worked for then-Rep. Tammy Duckworth to secure funding for homeless veteran care for various non-governmental organizations in Illinois and around the country.
 After working for the Congressperson, Chris started with JDRF Advocacy as a Grassroots Coordinator to advocate for federal Type 1 diabetes research funding and support for programs assisting those affected by the disease, with which he lives.
 While in this position he supported and managed volunteers along the west coast including in California.
 Christopher now serves on the Board for the JDRF Northern California Inland Chapter as their Advocacy Team Chair (ATC).